syncfusion-content/asp.netwebforms-docs/aspnet/PivotGrid/Grouping-Bar.md

 ## Filtering Values

 Filtering option available in Grouping Bar allows you to select a specific set of values that needs to be displayed in the PivotGrid control.
-Atleast one value needed to be in checked state while filtering otherwise “Ok” button will be disabled.
+At least one value needed to be in checked state while filtering otherwise “Ok” button will be disabled.

 ![](Grouping-Bar_images/filter.png)